ubuntu/authd/docs/howto/configure-authd.md

 ## Application registration

-This section demonstrate registering an OAuth 2.0 application that your chosen broker can then use to authenticate users.
+This section demonstrates registering an OAuth 2.0 application that your chosen broker can then use to authenticate users.

 :::::{tab-set}